Mastic Gum: Benefits, Ayurvedic Uses

 Top Ten Benefits of Chewing Mastic Gum

-1. Chios Mastic Gum (Maolixa Xiou) is the raw resin.
-It comes as a bag of resin pieces of different shapes and sizes.
+It comes in two options: small, harder “droplets” or larger, softer “nuggets” of resin pieces of different shapes and sizes.
 It takes a few minutes to slowly warm and chew the hard rocklike resin into actual chewing gum, but it is worth the wait.
-Chios mastic gum is an even greater workout for the jaw than Falim and for some reason is easier to chew for longer periods of time.

 REFERENCES